pgaods/Leetcode_and_Python_Exercises/README.md

 # Leetcode and Python Exercises

-Leetcode and Other Python Exercises.
+This repo contains solutions to Leetcode and various Python foundational exercises.
 Solutions are tentative.